aws-drawio-architecture-diagrams

 Overview

-Create professional, pixel-perfect AWS architecture diagrams in draw.io's native XML format using the official AWS Architecture Icons (aws4 shape library).
-This skill enables generation of production-ready .drawio files that can be opened directly in diagrams.net.
+Creates pixel-perfect AWS architecture diagrams in draw.io XML format using official AWS4 shape library.
+Generates production-ready .drawio files for diagrams.net.

 When to Use